cast-org/figuration/site/4.0/components/cards.md

 ### Card Groups

 Use card groups to render cards as a single, attached element with equal width and height columns.
-Card groups use `display: flex;` to achieve their uniform sizing.
+Card groups start off as stacked separated cards and use `display: flex;` to become attached with uniform dimensions starting at the given breakpoint.
 Card groups are available with the class syntax of `.card-group{-breakpoint}`, such as `.card-group-md` to enable the group layout for `md` screens and above.

 {% capture example %}
 <div class="card-group-sm">